 At the Vascular Birthmark Institute, we offer specialized medical care for a wide variety of birthmarks, vascular anomalies and malformations.
 Our team of specialists include pediatric plastic surgeons, interventional neurology specialists and medical pioneers in the vascular lesion field.
 Some of the focus areas of our clinic in New York include:

 Many babies are born with birthmarks.
 In 90% of these cases, the marks disappear by age one.
 However, about 10% of children have a significant vascular birthmark that requires the opinion of a specialist.
 Vascular birthmarks are made up of clustered blood vessels and can be raised or flat, pink, red or bluish in appearance.

 Vascular lesions are classified into two main groups:

 - Vascular Malformations

-In the majority of cases, it should be possible to decide which type of lesion your child has.
-A brief description of the types of vascular lesion will be given.
+In most cases, it should be possible to decide which type of lesion is present on your child.
+A brief description of the types of vascular lesions will be given.